 Biden picks Boston Mayor Marty Walsh as labor secretary

-BOSTON (AP) — President-elect Joe Biden will select Boston Mayor Marty Walsh as his labor secretary, according to a source familiar with the decision, choosing a former union worker who shares his Irish American background and working-class roots.
+BOSTON (AP) — President-elect Joe Biden announced Thursday that he has chosen Boston Mayor Marty Walsh to be his labor secretary, selecting a former union worker who shares Biden’s Irish-American background and working-class roots.

 Walsh, 53, has served as the Democratic mayor of Boston since 2014.
-When he took the oath of office for his second term as Boston’s chief executive in 2018, Biden presided over the inauguration.
-His selection was confirmed by a person familiar with the decision who spoke on condition of anonymity.
+When he took the oath of office in 2018 for his second term as Boston’s chief executive, Biden presided over the inauguration.
+Biden made the announcement hours after Walsh’s selection was confirmed by two people familiar with the president-elect’s decision.
+The people spoke on condition of anonymity before Biden’s formal announcement.

-Before that, Walsh served as a state representative for more than a decade.
+Walsh was a state representative for more than a decade before becoming mayor.

 Walsh, a former union worker, has a long history with labor.
 He served as president of Laborers Local 223 and, before becoming mayor, headed up the Boston Building Trades — a union umbrella organization.